-Welcome to St josephine bahkita's class page
+Welcome to St josephine / St Peter + Paul class page

 As we embark on an exciting new academic year, I am delighted to welcome you and your children to Year 6.
 This year holds significant importance as it is our final year of primary education, and we aim to make it a memorable one filled with meaningful learning experiences and enjoyable activities.